ellemenno/tui0-java/README.md

-# tui0-java
+# `tui0`-java

-a starting point in java for creating terminal apps handling non-canonical input and rendering their user interface via text.
+a starting point for creating terminal apps handling non-canonical input and rendering their user interface via text.

 this template implements some opinions about what basic functionality such an app should have:
 - game loop with consistent time deltas